Kaipi007/react-weather-app/README.md

 * **Dynamic UI Updates:** Responds to user input and API data seamlessly.
 * **Responsive Design:** Optimized for viewing on a wide range of devices, from small mobile screens to large desktop monitors.
 * **Intuitive Weather Icons/Animations:** Uses a variety of custom icons/animations (like `clear_sky.png`, `rain.png`, `cat.png`, etc.) to visually represent weather conditions.
-* *(Add any other specific features your app might have, e.g., unit conversion, etc.)*

 ## Technologies Used